nokonoko/Pomf-Board/README.md

 # Pomf-Board
  Simple and fast message board, see live at https://board.pomf.se

+It's lacking A LOT of features right now, I will work on this... one day.

 # Setup
 Assuming you have already set up Nginx/PHP/SQLite3 or whatever you wanna use make a DB using 'make_schema.sql' and then edit the settings in 'includes/php/settings.php'.
 Easy peasy lemon squeezie!